-When is a baby ‘late’?
+When is a baby overdue or ‘late’?

-Why are some babies ‘late’?
+Why are some babies overdue or ‘late’?

 What is a membrane sweep?

 Induction can be carried out in at least two ways.
 Usually the first to be tried is a prostaglandin pessary.
-This is a soluble device, containing the hormone prostaglandin, inserted in the vagina, which will help to soften the cervix and allow labour to progress as it would naturally.
+This is a soluble device, containing the hormone prostaglandin, inserted in the vagina, which will help soften the cervix and allow labour to progress as it would naturally.

 The other commonly used method is a syntocinon drip.
 Syntocinon contains an artificial form of oxtyocin, the hormone which helps your womb contract.
 A tube is put into your arm, using a needle, and it gradually releases the oxytocin.

+Continuous electronic monitoring of the baby's heartbeat is usual to ensure that the drug used to stimulate the contractions is not putting the baby under stress.
 Syntocinon is often used alongside the manual ‘breaking of the waters’ (when the midwife intentionally punctures the amniotic sac to promote the start of labour), with the drip in place ready for when the waters have been broken.

-NCT's helpline offers practical and emotional support in all areas of pregnancy, birth and early parenthood: 0300 330 0700.
-We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.
+NCT's helpline offers practical and emotional support in all areas of pregnancy and early parenthood: 0300 330 0700.
+We also offer antenatal courses which are a great way to find out more about labour and life with a new baby.